UlyssesWu/FreeMote/README.md

 **FreeMote.Plugins** / **FreeMote.Plugins.x64** require a [MyGet feed](https://www.myget.org/feed/monarchsolutions/package/nuget/FreeMote.Tlg) to get external libs made by us.
 If you don't need FreeMote Plugins, you can unload Plugins projects and remove them from other projects' reference.

-To install our own nuget packages, add this feed to VS:
+To install our own nuget packages, add this feed to your IDE:

 `https://www.myget.org/F/monarchsolutions/api/v3/index.json`